 \section{Discussion and conclusions}

-By performing a quantitative analysis of post-AGB binary \bd , we show that an active binary interaction in the system leads to the creation of an accretion disk around the secondary component, facilitating a disk-driven outflow or jet.
-However, the nature of this binary interaction is not yet conclusive.
+By performing a quantitative analysis of the post-AGB binary \bd , we showed that an active binary interaction in the system leads to the creation of an accretion disk around the secondary component, facilitating a disk-driven outflow or jet.
+However, the nature of this binary interaction is not yet conclusively clear.
 The most probable sources to feed the disk around the secondary component are either a mass stream from the dust disk surrounding the binary system, or the accretion of matter from the evolved star through wind RLOF.
-A mass stream from the evolved star to the secondary often results in the presence of a hot spot at the location where the mass stream hits the accretion disk.
-Doppler Tomography is an effective technique in identifying these hot spots.
-This has, for instance, determined the existence of a hot spot in the accretion disk of dwarf nova U Geminorum \citep{marsh90} and cataclysmic variable WZ Sagittae \citep{spruit98}.
+A mass stream from the evolved star to the secondary often results in hot spot at the location where the mass stream hits the accretion disk.
+Doppler tomography is an effective technique to identify these hot spots.
+This has, for instance, determined a hot spot in the accretion disk of dwarf nova U Geminorum \citep{marsh90} and cataclysmic variable WZ Sagittae \citep{spruit98}.
 The Doppler map of the H$\alpha$ line of \bd\, shows two emission peaks, one of which might be caused by a mass transfer from the primary feeding the disk.
-This is not conclusive, however, since the emission peak could also be caused by an asymmetrical structure in the disk, or by the exclusion of spectra which cover half an orbital phase.\\
+This is not conclusive, however, since the emission peak could also be caused by an asymmetrical structure in the disk, or by the exclusion of spectra that cover half an orbital phase.\\

-The jet launching mechanism is most often explained by the interaction of the disk material with a magnetic field \citep{blandford82}.
-This magnetic field removes angular momentum from the accretion disk and can significantly contribute to the launching and collimation of jets, as is shown by \citet{nordhaus07}.
-Some PNe harbor high-velocity outflows which are rather collimated, e.g. the Necklace \citep{corradi11}, Abell 63 \citep{mitchell07}, NGC6778 \citep{guerrero12}, and ETHOS 1 \citep{miszalski11a}. \citet{tocknell14} have derived the magnetic field strength for these four systems, which is in the order of ten gauss for systems where the jet is launched before the common envelope (CE) phase (the Necklace, Abell 63, and ETHOS 1), or in the order of hundreds up to a few kilogauss when the CE phase predates the jet ejection, as is the case for NGC6778.
+The jet-launching mechanism is most often explained by the interaction of the disk material with a magnetic field \citep{blandford82}.
+This magnetic field removes angular momentum from the accretion disk and can significantly contribute to the launching and collimation of jets, as was shown by \citet{nordhaus07}.
+Some PNe harbour high-velocity outflows that are rather collimated, such as the Necklace \citep{corradi11}, Abell 63 \citep{mitchell07}, NGC6778 \citep{guerrero12}, and ETHOS 1 \citep{miszalski11a}. \citet{tocknell14} have derived the magnetic field strength for these four systems, which is in the order of ten gauss for systems where the jet is launched before the common-envelope (CE) phase (the Necklace, Abell 63, and ETHOS 1), or in the order of hundreds up to a few kilogauss when the CE phase predates the jet ejection, as is the case for NGC6778.
 The collimation of these outflows is thus likely caused by the magnetic field.